-How are our dental crowns made?
-In a previous post I talked about how crowns are made and the difference in the process in relation to fillings.
+How are our dental crowns (also called caps) made?
+In a previous post I talked about how they are made and the difference in the process in relation to fillings.
 In the attached video I have attempted to give more insight into the process of making crowns, showing how our crowns are made at Barnes Dental Lab in Homewood, AL. There’s a ton of skilled labor, equipment, materials, and attention to detail that goes in to making a dental crown.
 This video hopefully provides a window into that process.

 Check out AdVance Dental’s YouTube page for more videos about dentistry, our office, and more!